Children's Hospital of Richmond at VCU photographs and publications

-The Crippled Children's Hospital of Richmond, Virginia began as the result of an infantile paralysis epidemic in 1917 that left the affected children without a facility for treatment.
+The Children's Hospital of Richmond was first named the Crippled Children's Hospital of Richmond, Virginia.
+It began as the result of an infantile paralysis epidemic in 1917 that left the affected children without a facility for treatment.
 Dr. William T. Graham, an orthopaedic surgeon, and Nancy Minor, superintendent of the Instructive Visiting Nurses' Association (IVNA), recognized the need and began a free outpatient clinic in the basement of Graham's office located at 214 East Franklin Street.
 Within six months, the clinic treated more than 80 patients, yet proved inadequate to assist all in need.
 Outpatient treatment moved to the dispensary at the Medical College of Virginia (MCV).
 In 1918, the Virginia General Assembly passed a bill appropriating $20,000 over two years for the treatment of disabled children from the entire state.
 This money funded two wards at MCV for two years, but this was only temporary.

-A group of citizens, including Graham, Minor, and Dr. Ennion G. Williams the commissioner of the Virginia State Department of Health, met in June 1919 to discuss a hospital specifically for Virginia children disabled by birth defects, accidents, and diseases such as polio.
+A group of citizens, including Graham, Minor, and Dr. Ennion G. Williams the commissioner of the Virginia State Department of Health, met in June 1919 to discuss a hospital specifically for Virginia children with disabilities from congenital health conditions, accidents, and diseases such as polio.
 From this meeting grew the Crippled Children's Hospital Association, dedicated to organizing and funding the hospital.
 Dooley Hospital on Marshall Street became the temporary location until they could finance and build the new hospital.
-The Woman’s Auxiliary formed in 1920 to support the hospital and by 1924, they created a similar group to serve the disabled African American children cared for at St. Philip Hospital.
+The Woman’s Auxiliary formed in 1920 to support the hospital and by 1924, they created a similar group to serve the African American children with disabilities cared for at St. Philip Hospital.
 Philanthropic groups such as Kappa Delta sorority and the Kiwanis Club also donated time and money to the hospital.

 In 1923, the Crippled Children's Hospital Association purchased a house and one acre of land at Brook Road and Sherwood Avenue for use as a convalescent hospital.
 A bequest from Sallie M. Dooley in 1925 allowed the purchase of additional property adjacent to the Brook Road house for the construction of a 40-bed facility.
 Architect Henry Baskervill designed the new hospital to resemble the Hospital of the Innocents (Ospedale degli Innocenti) in Florence, Italy complete with the della Robbia medallions, which became the symbol of the hospital.
 Construction began in 1927 and the hospital opened in 1928.